-Skilled workers and international graduates of South Australia seeking nomination must meet both nomination and Department of Immigration and Border Protection requirements.
+Skilled workers and international graduates of South Australia seeking nomination must meet both state nomination and Department of Home Affairs requirements.

 State nomination requirements include:

 - Commitment to South Australia – You need to commit to living and working in South Australia for two years from when you arrive, with a view to long-term settlement

 - Age – under 45 years at the time of nomination